Wednesday, May 16

 Organizer: Gabriel Diaz, Rochester Institute of Technology

-This will be hands on workshop run by Gabriel Diaz, with support from his graduate students Kamran Binaee and Rakshit Kothari.
+This will be a hands-on workshop run by Gabriel Diaz, with support from his graduate students Kamran Binaee and Rakshit Kothari.

 The ability to incorporate eye tracking into computationally generated contexts presents new opportunities for research into gaze behavior.
 The aim of this workshop is to provide an understanding of the hardware, data collection process, and algorithms for data analysis.
 Example data and code will be provided in two both Jupyter notebooks and Matlab (choose your preference).
 This workshop is sponsored by The Optical Society’s Vision Technical Group and is suitable for both PIs and graduate students.